 - Beta Caryophyllene:

-- Promising benefits include the anti-bacterial, anti-inflammatory, anti-tumor, and pharmacokinetic properties
+Promising benefits include anti-bacterial, anti-inflammatory, anti-tumor, and pharmacokinetic properties

-- Contains promising abilities as an anesthetic, anti-convulsant, analgesic, and an anxiety reliever.
+Contains promising abilities as an anesthetic, anti-convulsant, analgesic, and anxiety reliever

-- Contributes to the sedative effects of indica strains of cannabis, a sleep aid, and a muscle relaxant.
+Contributes to the sedative effects of indica strains of cannabis, a sleep aid and muscle relaxant

-- Contains anti-inflammatory, bronchodilator, memory aid, and anti-bacterial
+Contains anti-inflammatory, bronchodilator, memory aid, and anti-bacterial properties

-- An extract that is not removing specific cannabinoids
+An extract that does not remove specific cannabinoids